 Hallways are to be kept completely free of all belongings at all times.
 Fire doors in the halls are to be kept closed.
 No sport activity of any kind is permitted in the hallway.

-All residence halls are locked at midnight and are opened at 7 a.m.
-Residents are issued a card which opens the main doors.
+All residence halls are locked 24 hours.
+Residents are issued a fob which opens the main doors.

 - No partitions of any nature may be erected in a room.
 Sheets or fabrics may not be hung from the ceilings or walls in student rooms.
 This does not include posters on walls or other common wall hangings.